wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/rabbitmq.md

 ---
 title: Backup RabbitMQ on Kubernetes
 description:
-keywords:
+keywords: backup, rabbitmq
 weight: 4
 hidesections: true
 disableprevnext: true
 ---

-This page provides instructions for users on how to use pre and post backups rules with PX-Backup to achieve application-consistent backups for RabbitMQ on Kubernetes in production.
+You can use the instructions on this page to create pre and post backup rules with PX-Backup, which take application-consistent backups for RabbitMQ on Kubernetes in production.

 Every RabbitMQ node uses a number of files and directories to load configuration, metadata, and log files.
 The directory setting which configures RabbitMQ’s node database directory is called `RABBITMQ_MNESIA_BASE`.
 The databases in this directory hold RabbitMQ messages.
 This directory can be overridden and therefore configured differently.
 Most often it is located at `/var/lib/rabbitmq/mnesia`.